-(iii) Municipal Mutual Insurance
+Municipal Mutual Insurance

-Under the Municipal Mutual Insurance Limited Scheme of Arrangement, the council has a potential claw-back should there be a deficit in the winding up of the company, at the 31 March 2013 a provision has been made for £63,000 based on a 15% levy notice.
+Under the Municipal Mutual Insurance Limited Scheme of Arrangement, the Council has a potential claw-back should there be a deficit in the winding up of the company.
+A payment was made in 2013/14 for £65,000 based on a 15% levy notice.
 As there is no certainty on the remaining liability this has been left as a contingent liability.
-It is the view of the Board at the 31st March 2013 that a solvent run off of the Company's business cannot be guaranteed.
+It is the view of the Board at the 31st March 2015 that a solvent run off of the Company's business cannot be guaranteed.